CrumrineCoder/Bard-Release/README.md

 * Infinite scroll **DONE!!**
 * Bug with reaching end of infinite scroll **DONE!!**
 * Default instead of youtube iframe with a generated preview?
+* Optimization, getting all tags for each post probably isn't good.
+Might want to move to its own component.